chenlonggang/Adaptive-CSA/README.md

 	           are on the way.
 For the backward search, first do a binary search on the sampled anchors,and then decode a block,the costs on binary search and sequence-decode diffs not very much,so decoding from right or left side will not help a lot,so,forget it!
+	2014.10.9: getValue for Phi is OK now...